 Conflicts of Interest are checked regularly by way of an annual statement from each trustee as well as confirmation at each Full Board and Committee meeting.
 Were there to be any conflict of interest declared the individual would not be able to take part in the agenda item discussion or voting.
-This would be documented by the Clerk to Trustees.
+This is documented by the Governance Professional.